spance/suft/README.md

 Notes:

 1. The target to be connected shouldn't be behind NAT (or should use port mapping).
-2. Use improper bandwidth(-b) may waste huge bandwidth and may be suspected of DoS flood.
+2. Use improper bandwidth(-b) may waste huge bandwidth and may be suspected of carrying out DoS flood.

 # Known Issues